 “Set your minds on things above, not on earthly things.
 For you died, and your life is now hidden with Christ in God.”
 (Col 3.2-3)

 It might seem at first that “setting you mind on things above” means contemplating those things “from where we are below” and thus is born ‘the distance’ that defines a two-storied worldview.
 Whatever the “above” is, it’s not where I am.
 It’s above where I am.
 For me to set my mind on the above, I have to leave behind, in a manner of speaking, the “below” where I actually live my life.
 But too many things Paul says make it clear that he didn’t think of that sort of distance between us and Christ.
 Whence the distance if we are “hidden with Christ in God?
 If I’m hidden with Christ in God, then my everyday mundane life is hidden with Christ in God.
 “Below” is only a mistaken way of perceiving the ‘here and now’, falsely identifying it as separated somehow from God.
 Setting your mind on “things above” is not to escape the ‘here and now’ in our minds.
 It is to uncover the ‘here and now’ through contemplation into the ‘above’, to remove the distance.
-We can be anywhere and be “set on things above” because the above things are everywhere and the trust of all things.
+We can be anywhere and be “set on things above” because the above things are everywhere and are the truth of all things.

 “For you did not receive the spirit of slavery to fall back into fear, but you have received the spirit of sonship by whom we cry, “Abba!
 Father!”
 (Rom 8.15)